larrbo/odd-rocket/koda/README.md

 Gerber for 4x12 keyboard that utilizes kailh low profile switches and Signature Plastic's LP Family 13 keycaps - 1u blanks only!

-Recommend the no silk gerber for those with prior keyboard experience, or for a less cluttered pcb.
+Recommend the no-silk gerber for those with prior keyboard experience, or for a less cluttered pcb.

 The breakout in the middle of the board is: